cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 A critical feature of music21's design is that one music21 object can be simultaneously stored (or, more accurately, referenced) in more than one Stream.
 For examples, we might have numerous :class:`~music21.stream.Measure` Streams contained in a :class:`~music21.stream.Part` Stream.
 If we extract a region of this Part (using the :meth:`~music21.stream.Stream.getMeasureRange` method), we get a new Stream containing the specified Measures.
 We have not actually created new Measures or their components; the output Stream simply has references to the same objects.
 Changes made to Measures in this output Stream will be simultaneously made to Measures in the source Part.

+This overview will illustrate key features of music21's Stream.
 For complete documentation on Streams, see :ref:`moduleStream`.